openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

    deployed in active/standby pair on different ESXi hosts.
    Setting change on deployed cluster affects only new Edges.

 #.
+Init metadata infrastructure -- If enabled, instance will attempt to
+   initialize the metadata infrastructure to access to metadata proxy  service, otherwise metadata proxy will not be deployed.

+#.
+Bypass metadata service certificate verification -- If enabled connection
+   metadata service will be listening HTTP port.
+Otherwise self-signed certificate will be generated, installed into edge nodes and nova-api-metadata, HTTPS will be enabled.

+#.
 Which network will be used to access the nova-metadata -- select network
    through which nova-api-metadata service will be available for NSX edge nodes.
 Currently two options are available *Public* and *Management*